skip to main content

 Absentee Ballot Applications

-Application for absentee ballots may be made at the office of the district clerk.
-Applications for absentee ballots must be received by the District Clerk no earlier than thirty (30) days before the election (by mail or hand delivery to the Office of the District Clerk, 215 Main Street, Islip, NY 11751).
-Furthermore, such application must be received by the District Clerk at least seven (7) days before the election (May 9, 2023) if the ballot is to be mailed to the voter, or the day before the election (May 15, 2023) if the ballot is to be delivered personally to the voter.
+Application for absentee ballots may be made at the office of the District Clerk.
+Applications for absentee ballots must be received by the District Clerk (by mail or hand delivery to the Office of the District Clerk, 215 Main Street, Islip, NY 11751) at least seven (7) days before the election (May 14, 2024) if the ballot is to be mailed to the voter, or the day before the election (May 20, 2024) if the ballot is to be delivered personally to the voter.
 Upon receiving a timely request for a mailed absentee ballot, the District Clerk will mail the ballot to the address set forth in the application by no later than six (6) days before the vote.
-All absentee ballots must be received by the District Clerk by 5:00 p.m. on the day of the vote, May 16, 2023.
-PLEASE NOTE: the law allowing voters to apply for absentee ballots on the risk of contracting or spreading a disease-causing illness expired on January 1, 2023.
-If you have any questions regarding absentee ballots, please contact the District Clerk at 631-650-8211.
-Persons designated by the Suffolk County Board of Elections as permanently disabled pursuant to the provisions of the Election Law will automatically receive an absentee ballot and need not apply.
+All absentee ballots must be received by the District Clerk by 5:00 p.m. on the day of the vote, May 21, 2024.

 Click here for an absentee ballot application.